 Throughout your time spent coaching someone, you’ll probably have learned a lot about them — how they think, what they enjoy about life, and where they see their future going.
 Draw from that knowledge to get them a small but significant gift of some kind.
 It doesn’t need to be expensive or complicated, it’s just about commemorating the time spent working together and leaving things in a friendly position.
-You could even gift them a free session with a fellow coach, perhaps in a different discipline to help them expand their horizons.
+You could send cookies as a gift or even gift them a free session with a fellow coach, perhaps in a different discipline to help them expand their horizons.

 Good gift ideas:

 - Books that will help them on their journey